kylephillips/favorites/readme.txt

 = 2.3.1 =
 * Bug Fix: Fixes issue where only one custom field was being output when multiple were specified in the custom list html.
+* Security Update: Removes potential security issue where user may favorite a non-public post, or a post where favorites are not enabled.

 = 2.3.0 =
 * Security Update: Removes ability for users to manipulate favorites belonging to other users.
 Thanks to Arne van Hoorn for uncovering this issue.